ivanchikj/BPMNTransformations/Readme.md

 ## Introduction

-This project was created in the scope of my master thesis at USI, in partial fullfillment of...
+This project was created in the scope of my master thesis at [Università della Svizzera italiana](https://www.usi.ch/en), in partial fullfillment of...
 Both the thesis and the project were supervised by **You will find the pdf of the thesis in the folder..**